Can you build significant muscle mass after 60?

-Can you actually build muscle after 60, or just maintain what you have?
+Can you build significant muscle mass after 60, or just maintain what you have?

 You can genuinely build new muscle tissue after 60, not just maintain existing muscle.
 Your body’s muscle protein synthesis continues to function throughout your life, meaning you can create new muscle fibres when you provide the right stimulus through resistance training and proper nutrition.